drshahizan/software-engineering/proposal/submission/sec02/program/readme.md

 The following tools and technologies will be used to develop and deploy the academic support app:
 - HTML: For front-end development
 - CSS: For styling and layout
-- Node.js: For back-end development and server-side logic
-- MongoDB: For data storage and management
+- PHP: For data storage and management
-- Amazon Web Services (AWS) or Microsoft Azure: For cloud hosting and deployment
+- Figma: For software development

 ### 8. Risks Assessment: